 Do you love Pandas?
 Stupid question I guess.
 Who doesn’t love these cute cuddly giant fur balls?
 Probably the best thing ever Made in China.
-With those charming black patches around the eyes & ears and a customary pot belly, they are just too cute to ignore and truly recognized as the national icon of China.
+With those charming black patches around the eyes & ears and a customary pot belly, they are just too cute to ignore and the giant pandas are truly recognized as the national icon of China.

 It was our last day in Beijing and thankfully we had a late evening departure.
-We decided to liven up our last morning with a visit to meet the Giant pandas at Panda house, Beijing zoo.
+We decided to liven up our last morning with a visit to meet the giant pandas at the Panda House at the Beijing Zoo.

-When in China, the best place to have a great panda experience is the Chengdu Giant Panda Breeding Center or the Dujiangyan Panda Base about an hour and a half from Chengdu.
-Here you can get a very intimate and interactive experience with the pandas.
+When in China, the best place to visit the giant pandas is the Chengdu Giant Panda Breeding Center or the Dujiangyan Panda Base about an hour and a half from Chengdu.
+Here you can get a very intimate and interactive experience with the giant pandas.
 The Panda Keeper Program in Chengdu Giant Panda Breeding Center allows you to have a very close experience with the giant pandas.
 Here you can actually hold them (for a very short time) and even clean their poop if you’re interested.

-But if you are short on time and confined to Beijing only in your current itinerary than the Panda House in Beijing zoo is a close third.
+But if you are short on time and confined to Beijing only in your current itinerary than the Panda House in Beijing Zoo is a close third.
 It is crowded though and an early morning visit helps.
 Imagine all the panda love floating around in the cool morning mist.
-In Beijing zoo panda house, you can only see the giant pandas.
+At the Beijing Zoo Panda House, you can only see the giant pandas.
 There’s no interactive program to get near them.